mojaloop/documentation/docs/technical/sdk-scheme-adapter/README.md

 - Developed using Open Source design documentation
 - Mojaloop Community Support
 - Operated by DFSP Tech Ops
-- SDK Scheme Adapter is used only as a reference
+- SDK Scheme Adapter is possibly used as a reference
+- This implementation directly interacts with Mojaloop's asynchronous APIs